sushmaakoju/spotify-tracks-data-analysis/sushma-akoju/sushma-akoju-project.md

 -   The features are extracted based on an custom Algorithm from The Echo Nest company.

+#### The following changes are from my analysis of Spotify Tracks dataset, with comments.

 ##### Get data from url to a Tibble.

 ``` r